• Skip to main content

 Here are some variations to make –

 4. If scattering chocolate on top(instead of using melted chocolate) allow chocolate to warm up from the heat of the toffee toppings.
-Gently spread with spatula.
+Gently spread with a spatula.

 6. Be gentle while spreading chocolate.
 You do not want to shift the crackers while spreading.

-7. Make sure to cool crack completely.
+7. Make sure to cool the crack completely.
 Sometimes if not cooled crack may be chewy instead of crunchy.

 stacks of toffee crack candy with sprinkle toppings